alexis-wizeline/availability-calculator/README.md

 SELECT a.name, s.shift_team_snapshot_id FROM attributes a JOIN shift_team_attributes s ON a.id = s.attribute_id where s.shift_team_snapshot_id IN (SELECT shift_team_snapshot_id FROM schedule_routes where schedule_id = 33962304);
 ```

-the queries are orderder as how the code will map to the calcualtor stuff.
+the queries are ordered as to how the code will map to the calculator stuff.

-I add the headers of the query as the first row on the code to klnow which one is whne checkign the indexes
+I added the headers of the query as the first row on the code to know which one is when checking the indexes

 the sheet for attributes will look like this
 ```